 Interest (other than tax-exempt government obligations; interest by or to nonresident aliens and most foreign entities; corporations; tax-exempt retirement plans, custodians and nominees, brokers, registered dealers in securities and commodities, and U.S. state governments, including their subdivisions and wholly- owned agencies/departments and instrumentalities) must be reported on Form 1099-INT.
 Form 1099-INT payments are not subject to state backup withholding.

-Payments that are not reported
+Payments that are not reported:

 Payments to governmental entities.